 Touch Icing holds to its name.
 It’s not icing unless an opposing player touches the puck.

-Automatic plays make how icing is called in hockey less complicated.
+Automatic icing is how icing is normally called in hockey.
 You might also hear fans refer to it as no-touch icing.
 Here, the referee blows the whistle as long as the puck leaves the player’s side of the rink and lands past the opposers’ goal line.
 As you can imagine, this happens more frequently within lenient amateur leagues.

 In NHL hockey, referees are more on the look-out for what we call hybrid icing.
 Initially, defenders needed to contact the iced puck before any offenders to call it officially.
 Circa 2013, the NHL changed the rules after viewing the frenzy caused when racing for the puck.
 Instead, officials will only consider it icing if a defending player reaches a face-off dot before his opponent.